ibm-cloud-docs/dns-svcs/retrieve-instance-id.md

 You can target an individual {{site.data.keyword.dns_full}} service instance for operations by including its unique identifier, or instance ID, in API requests to the service.

-## Retrieving your instance ID in the UI
+## Retrieving your instance ID in the console
 {: #view-instance-ID}
 {: ui}